 El Sotano / El Apartamento: There’s no place like home, right?
 El Sotano (The Basement) and El Apartamento (The Apartment) has transformed a giant yellow house in Bella Vista into a bar and event venue.
 You can usually find live rock music on the first floor or head up to El Apartamento, which literally looks like an apartment, to listen to chill indie jams and enjoy a few drinks.

 La Rana Dorada: La Rana Dorada is a popular spot to go for their local house-brewed beers.
 Be sure to get the boat sampler before you order so you can try them all!
-They have locations in Casco Viejo, Via Argentina, and Costa del Este.
+They have locations in Casco Viejo, San Francisco, Via Argentina, and Costa del Este.

 Panama City is becoming one of the top shopping destinations in Latin America due to it’s central location and booming economy.
 Every brand in the world seems to be opening up shop in Panama and here are the best places to find them.